Embedding webpages using an IFrame

-Copy and paste the following to the bottom of your template global .css file.
-The css height and width will overwrite the IFrame code so edit the following with your height and width.
+Select, copy, and paste the following css at the bottom of your template global style .css file.
+The css height and width will overwrite the IFrame HTML code.
+Edit the following with your height, width, border and overflow options.

 /* css code goes here */

 The IFrame HTML code in step #1 includes backward compatible code for older HTML 4.01 web browsers like IE8.
 Your HTML error checker may flag

 To use fully compliant HTML5 code remove the following from the HTML code:

 In the above example you can change the width and the height to any sizes you would like for your IFrame (use 100% width for responsive and edit the max-width to a fixed px number).
 Optionally edit the border color and width.

 Edit the scrolling in the HTML to "no" or "yes".
 Edit the "overflow" in the css code to "visible" or "scroll" or "hidden" or "auto".
 You can edit the "Framename" with any name you prefer.